COVID: New rules for the unvaccinated in Germany | DW | 22.09.2021

 Unvaccinated people can therefore expect a price tag to access many indoor spaces that require proof of a current negative test result — for example, restaurants, theaters, and some workplaces.
 Up until now, those who are unvaccinated have been able to enjoy most of the same freedoms of those who have so-called vaccine passports, simply by allowing themselves to be tested for free.

-Health Minister Spahn also said in an interview on Wednesday morning that he believes an end to the pandemic could be in sight by early 2022.
+Health Minister Spahn also said in an interview on Wednesday morning that he believes an end to the pandemic is in sight by early 2022.

 "If no new virus variant emerges against which vaccination does not protect, which is very unlikely, then we will have overcome the pandemic in the spring and can return to normality," Spahn told the Augsburger Allgemeine newspaper.